mbrav/archive/README.md

 As artifacts become introduced in human history, so is meaning.
 Objects are valued for their inner qualities and this is what makes history itself meaningful.
 Each historic artifact possesses its own inner world.
 It is therefore up to the excavators to choose which tools to use in order to excavate an artifact's past.

-But are all tools are able to reveal the meaningfulness of an artifact?
+But are all tools able to reveal the meaningfulness of an artifact?
 Can excavation tools account all meaningfulness of its objects, or is there something that excavation tools omit?

-Zoom into the artifacts using the mouse wheel to reveal their inner world.
+Zoom into the artifacts using the MOUSE WHEEL to reveal their inner world.

 ### Chapter IV: Digitization